 - Host Family: A Host Family is a great way to immerse yourself in French culture and customs- and practice your French!

 - Independent Housing: Students can arrange their own housing if they chose.

 During the semester, the Program director will organize 2 reduced-cost excursions outside of Paris.
 These destinations vary by semester but examples include the Loire Valley, Normandy, or Champagne.
 In addition, there are 3 local excursions organized.
 These can include excursions to Opera, Ballet, or Theatre performances.

 Flight and Arrival Information

-Students in this program will be responsible for making their own flight arrangments to Paris.
-Upon acceptance to the program, students will be provided with the arrival date, time, and location to be met by our Paris Program Director.
+Students in this program will be responsible for making their own flight arrangements to Paris.
+Further instructions on arrival dates, times, and location will be given post-acceptance.
+Students will have the option to be met at the airport by the Paris program director.

 Students currently receiving financial aid can use their aid for overseas study, and may, in some cases, have their awards increased.
 Students not currently receiving financial aid may be eligible.
 Those interested in financial aid for this program should contact the financial aid office on their home campus.

 Late applications are accepted on a space-available basis.
 Please contact our office at firstname.lastname@example.org for further details.